Friendship and cancer

 Make sure your friend knows that they’re important to you.
 Show that you still care for your friend despite changes in what they can do or how they look.

-- Send brief, frequent notes or texts, or make short, regular calls.
-Include photos, kids’ drawings, silly cards, and cartoons.
+- Send brief, frequent notes or texts, or make short, regular calls

-- End the call or note with “I’ll be in touch soon,” and follow through.
+- End a call or note with “I’ll be in touch again soon,” and follow through

 What you can do: Visits

 Cancer can be very isolating.
 Try to spend time with your friend – you may be a welcome distraction and help them feel like they did before cancer became a major focus of their life.

 - Always call before you visit.
 Be understanding if your friend can’t see you at that time.